Why African-Americans are at a greater risk of colon cancer

 “All veterans have access to colonoscopy.
 So we would think that we should see no difference in screening between African-Americans and other racial and ethnic groups in the VA, where they all have the same access,” Dr. Spiegel said.

-In fact, what they found at the West Los Angeles VA is the same disparity.
+In fact, what they found at the West Los Angeles VA is the same disparity00113-8/abstract).
 42 percent of African-Americans were screened, versus 58 percent of all other groups.
 Again, they don’t know why that is.
 But it shows that fixing access to health care alone won’t solve this problem.
-In a study published in August of 2015, the researchers looked specifically at African-American adults in California with a family history of colon cancer – which would put them at a much higher risk of getting the cancer themselves.
+In a study published in August of 201530553-9/abstract), the researchers looked specifically at African-American adults in California with a family history of colon cancer – which would put them at a much higher risk of getting the cancer themselves.
 Of that group, only 60 percent had been screened for colon cancer.

 “That’s already a big problem.
-But then when we drilled down into that group and looked at racial and ethnic disparities, we found that African-Americans were 71 percent less likely to get screened than white Californians.
+But then when we drilled down into that group30553-9/abstract) and looked at racial and ethnic disparities, we found that African-Americans were 71 percent less likely to get screened than white Californians.
 So this is an even bigger indictment,” Dr. Spiegel said.

 You’d think the family of a colon cancer survivor would be more likely to get screened.
 But take the case of Cordell Harper.
 He’s 67, works for the Department of Defense and is African-American.
 In late 2001 he underwent surgery for colon cancer.
 The next summer he underwent chemotherapy sessions, once a week, for four hours each.